Journal quality

 How it is calculated

-Journal Impact Factor (JIF) is:
+Journal Impact Factor (JIF) is used for Web of Science journals.

 Eligible journals